primaryodors/primarydock/README.md

   <li>Or at https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/smiles/{SMILES}/SDF?record_type=3d</li>
 </ul>

-Please take a look at the podock.config file as a sample of the format for dock settings.
+Please take a look at the primarydock.config file as a sample of the format for dock settings.
 You will be editing this file (or creating a new one) for each receptor+ligand pair that you wish to dock.
 There are lines for repointing to your PDB and SDF model input files, as well as various other options that may be useful to your purposes.

-Known issue: please make sure to add an empty line at the end of your config file, or PODock will throw an exception.
+Known issue: please make sure to add an empty line at the end of your config file, or primarydock will throw an exception.

-Once your .config file is ready, and the PODock code is compiled, simply cd to the podock folder and run the following command:
+Once your .config file is ready, and the primarydock code is compiled, simply cd to the primarydock folder and run the following command:

-./bin/podock [config file]
+./bin/primarydock [config file]

 (...replacing "[config file]" with the actual name of the file you edited or created.)

-After a little while, depending on your config settings, PODock will output data about one or more poses, including binding energy per residue, binding energy per type, total binding energy, PDB data of the ligand, and (if flexing is enabled) PDB data of the binding residues.
+After a little while, depending on your config settings, primarydock will output data about one or more poses, including binding energy per residue, binding energy per type, total binding energy, PDB data of the ligand, and (if flexing is enabled) PDB data of the binding residues.
 This output can be captured and parsed by external code, written in your language of choice, for further computation, storage in a database, etc.